alasca-association/tarook/docs/user/tutorial/create-cluster.rst

   in case the FAQ can't help.

-Now we are going to install all dependencies that we need to create a Yaook cluster.
+Now we are going to install all dependencies that we need to create a YAOOK/K8s cluster.

 Prepare the Workstation
 -----------------------